-"Good intentions in a secure room after good food," says D. A. Carson, "are far less attractive in a darkened garden with a hostile mob."3 He's right.
+"Good intentions in a secure room after good food," says D. A. Carson, "are far less attractive in a darkened garden with a hostile mob."4 He's right.
 How many promises have you and I made to the Lord from a church pew on a Sunday morning that didn't stand the test on Monday at work or school?

 This is painful truth, and Peter needed to hear it.
-Carson sums it up, "Tragically, the boast that he would never deny his Lord, even to the point of death, displays not only gross ignorance of human weakness, but a certain haughty independence that is the seed of the denial itself."4
+Carson sums it up, "Tragically, the boast that he would never deny his Lord, even to the point of death, displays not only gross ignorance of human weakness, but a certain haughty independence that is the seed of the denial itself."5

-So if you love someone like this, like Peter, what do you do?
+So if you love someone like Peter, what do you do?
 What's the loving thing to do?
 You do what Jesus did.
+Not flatter.
+Not overlook.
 First, Jesus revealed some painful truth to Peter.
-But don't stop there.
+Isn't this risky?
+Yes, but love takes the risk.
+And it doesn't stop there.
 Jesus didn't just reveal painful truth to Peter.
 That would be brutal.
 Secondly...

-B. He revealed He would never give up on Peter.
+B. Jesus revealed He would never give up on Peter.
 I'm so encouraged by what Jesus told Peter in verse 36.
 You will follow later.